 The details of the Digital Charter were not published by the start of 2019, beyond a broad outline policy paper.
 The Charter is described as ‘a rolling programme of work to agree norms and rules for the online world and put them into practice’ and as ‘based on liberal values that cherish freedom, but not the freedom to harm others’.
 Priorities under the work programme include disinformation, online harms and cyber security.
 The development of the Charter is being undertaken collaboratively with industry, business and civil society.

-White Paper on online harms (forthcoming)
+White Paper on Online Harms

 UK Council for Internet Safety (UKCIS)